2024 Solar Incentives Guide for Turtlecreek, OH - Tax Credits & Rebates

 Federal Solar Incentives

-To understand exactly how much the ITC could save you, talk to your local Turtlecreek solar panel installation expert.
+To better understand how the ITC might apply to your situation, contact your local Turtlecreek solar panel installer and request more information.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Turtlecreek solar panel installers.
+The easiest way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Turtlecreek solar panel installers.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
+Some solar incentives are often also provided by state and local governments.
 Like with federal incentives, these may include tax credits, rebates and more.
 Incentives might be handled by your county or municipality, or by the state of Ohio.
-Certain incentives may be available for only a limited time, while others are ongoing.
+Some incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Turtlecreek